Maria Uriarte – Principal Investigator

 Pedro Ribeiro Piffer – Ph.D.
 Student

 Pedro is a biologist from Brazil.
-He received his BS from University of São Paulo and his MSc in Ecology from State University of Campinas.
-Pedro has over four years of experience as an environmental consultant in the private sector in Brazil.
-For his PhD research, he is using remote sensing to quantify reforestation and analyze forest persistence in the Brazilian Atlantic Forest.
+He received his BS in Biology and BA in Education from University of São Paulo and his MSc in Ecology from State University of Campinas and has over four years of experience as an environmental consultant in the private sector in Brazil.
+For his PhD research, he is interested in identifying the drivers of deforestation, reforestation and forest persistence in the Brazilian Atlantic Forest.
 He is also studying the conflict between land use choices and water resources in his home country.

 Roi Ankori-Karlinsky – Ph.D.
 Student